artulloss/Hotbar/README.md

 The third part of the command format specifies if you want to have the player run the command as an OP, or have them run it without OP.
 I recommend leaving this false in most cases unless absolutely needed.
 If console is executing, ensure it's false because there is no reason at all for OP.

-#### Replacable in commands
+#### Replaceable in commands
-You can use these in your commands to make refrences to the player!
+You can use these in your commands to make references to the player!
-These are capitilization sensitive, so make sure to type them as shown here!
+These are capitalization sensitive, so make sure to type them as shown here!
 ```
 {player}  IGN of the player
 {tag}     Name tag of the player